nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

  - Software token’s PIN (**reference data: 1.4**).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

 ## 4.4 Security Server registration
-After the Security Server sidecar it's configured, we need to register it in the central server, information about how to configure the Security Server sidecar on the central server can be found on the  [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)
+After the Security Server Sidecar it's configured, we need to register it in the central server, information about how to configure the Security Server Sidecar on the central server can be found on the  [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)

 # 5 Back up and Restore
-Information of how to backup and restore the Security Server sidecar can be found on the [Security Server User guide](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#13-back-up-and-restore).
+Information of how to backup and restore the Security Server Sidecar can be found on the [Security Server User guide](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#13-back-up-and-restore).

-The Security Server sidecar stores its configuration in the local file system folder:
+The Security Server Sidecar stores its configuration in the local file system folder:
 ```
 /etc/xroad/
 ```